Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Related Work

-\paragraph{Learning-Based Method for Invariant Generation} Machine learning based techniques have been widely adopted in invariant synthesis, including decision tree~\citep{garg2014ice,garg2016learning,ezudheen2018horn,riley2022multi,xu2020interval}, support vector machine~\citep{li2017automatic,sharma2012interpolants}, reinforcement learning~\citep{si2018learning,yu2023loop}, and others~\citep{sharma2013verification,ryan2019cln2inv,10.1145/3385412.3385986}.
-More recently, large language models have demonstrated strong capabilities in reasoning about code and logic~\citep{wei2025equibench,wei2025codearc,wei2025satbench}, giving rise to a series of work that explore using LLMs for finding invariants. \cite{pmlr-v202-pei23a} is the first pioneering work that evaluates LLMs' capabilities in finding invariants, but it is not a sound evaluation. \cite{chakraborty2023ranking} proposes ranking the invariants generated by LLMs.
-LaM4Inv~\citep{wu2024llm} proposes a ``query-filter-reassemble'' strategy to leverage the generation power of LLMs, LEMUR~\citep{wu2024lemur} proposes a sound algorithm with back-tracking.
-Loopy~\citep{kamath2023finding} builds an LLM-based pipeline that combines clause sampling, Houdini filtering, and error-guided repair. \cite{liu2024towards} proposes a new dataset including problems from courses and real-world systems.
-Our work explores fine-tuning and the best-of-N sampling method to improve LLMs' capabilities.
+\paragraph{Learning-Based Method for Invariant Generation.} Machine learning based techniques have been widely adopted in invariant synthesis, including decision tree~\citep{garg2014ice,garg2016learning,ezudheen2018horn,riley2022multi,xu2020interval}, support vector machine~\citep{li2017automatic,sharma2012interpolants}, reinforcement learning~\citep{si2018learning,yu2023loop}, and others~\citep{sharma2013verification,ryan2019cln2inv,10.1145/3385412.3385986}.
+More recently, large language models have demonstrated strong capabilities in reasoning about code and logic~\citep{wei2025equibench,wei2025codearc,wei2025satbench}, giving rise to a series of work that explore using LLMs for finding invariants. \cite{pmlr-v202-pei23a} is the first pioneering work that evaluates LLMs' capabilities in finding invariants, but it is not a sound evaluation.
+Various techniques have been proposed to couple LLMs with symbolic solvers, including ranking LLM-generated invariants~\citep{chakraborty2023ranking}, the ``query-filter-reassemble'' strategy of LaM4Inv~\citep{wu2024llm}, the back-tracking algorithm in LEMUR~\citep{wu2024lemur}, and Loopy’s integration of the classic Houdini algorithm~\citep{kamath2024leveraging}.
+On the dataset side, \cite{liu2024towards} introduces a rule-based method for constructing a fine-tuning corpus, which differs from our verifier-based approach.
+In contrast, our work provides a simple and sound evaluation algorithm for assessing LLM-generated invariants and investigates how both fine-tuning and Best-of-N sampling can enhance LLM performance in invariant synthesis.